oycyc/cough-cough/README.md

 - check to make sure no eventlistener that is not needed is not removed to reduce memory
 - make it change counter after 'Continue' button of result bc both things changing lots of action brain can't focus
 - countryHealthStatus() more conditions
+- longer prompt on mobile, counter blocks a lil

 ## images
 - new background animation pic ideas? :